-Nör et al (1997),19 observing that primary dentin is more reactive to acid etching than permanent dentin, suggested different application protocols for this substrate.
-On the other hand, contrary results have been reported concerning hybrid layer formation.^{6,22} Bond strength to primary dentin is controversial, since some studies showed lower bond strength to this substrate compared to permanent dentin^{7,20,22} while other studies demonstrated similar8 or even higher values to primary dentin.14 In pediatric dentistry, a self-etching system can be very useful since it requires fewer steps, thereby reducing application time, which is desirable with children.
+Nör et al (1997), observing that primary dentin is more reactive to acid etching than permanent dentin, suggested different application protocols for this substrate.
+On the other hand, contrary results have been reported concerning hybrid layer formation.
+Bond strength to primary dentin is controversial, since some studies showed lower bond strength to this substrate compared to permanent dentin while other studies demonstrated similar or even higher values to primary dentin.
+In pediatric dentistry, a self-etching system can be very useful since it requires fewer steps, thereby reducing application time, which is desirable with children.

-While high initial bond strength is desirable, durability of resin-dentin over the time is an area of great interest once bond interface degradation can be related to microleakage

-Dr. Rocha is assistant professor, Department of Stomatology, University of Santa Maria; Dr. Soares is a post doctoral student, Department of Biomaterials and Oral Biochemistry, University of São Paulo; Dr. Rodrigues is associate professor, Department of Orthodontics and Pediatric Dentistry, University of São Paulo; and Dr. Rodrigues Filho is assistant professor, Department of Biomaterials and Oral Biochemistry, all at the Universidade Federal de Santa Maria, Santa Maria, RS, Brazil.
-Correspond with Dr. Rocha at rarocha@usp.br and is detrimental to the longevity of the restorations.^{3,12,13} Most studies are performed over short periods (eg, 24 hours).
-Additionally, other variables present in the oral environment- such as chemical attacks, temperature changes, and occlusal stresses-can affect the bond's interface, integrity, and durability.
+While high initial bond strength is desirable, durability of resin-dentin over the time is an area of great interest once bond interface degradation can be related to microleakage and is detrimental to the longevity of the restorations.
+3,12,13 Most studies are performed over short periods (eg, 24 hours).
+Additionally, other variables present in the oral environment-such as chemical attacks, temperature changes, and occlusal stresses-can affect the bond's interface, integrity, and durability.
 Long-term clinical trials are considered the best method to evaluate bond durability, however, high costs and long investments of time do not allow this kind of study to be routinely employed.
-Simulations of thermal and mechanical stresses have been used in some in vitro studies to simulate oral environmental conditions,^{5,17,18} although chemical or pH cycling largely used in cariology studies9 are uncommon in bond strength evaluations.
+Simulations of thermal and mechanical stresses have been used in some in vitro studies to simulate oral environmental conditions, 5,17,18 although chemical or pH cycling largely used in cariology studies 9 are uncommon in bond strength evaluations.